JetBrains/Qodana/Docker/README.md

 ## General

 This Docker image lets you to perform [static analysis](https://en.wikipedia.org/wiki/Static_program_analysis) of your code base.
-In the course of time Qodana will support all languages and technologies covered by JetBrains IDEs.
-We will add them one by one and describe what you can expect in [each area](../General/supported-technologies.md).
+The current version [supports](../General/supported-technologies.md) PHP, Java and Kotlin, more languages and technologies are coming.

 We provide two options optimized for different scenarios:
 - Running the analysis on a regular basis as a part of your continuous integration (*CI-based execution*)